kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 ## Authenticate Kubeflow Pipeline using SDK outside cluster

-- dex {{% aws/config-uri-aws-standard %}}
+- **Dex**

-To do programmatic authentication with Dex, refer to the following comments under the [#140](https://github.com/kubeflow/kfctl/issues/140) issue in the `kfctl` repository: [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-578837304) and [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-719894529).
+To do programmatic authentication with Dex, refer to the following comments under [issue #140](https://github.com/kubeflow/kfctl/issues/140) in the `kfctl` repository: [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-578837304) and [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-719894529).

-- cognito {{% aws/config-uri-aws-cognito %}}
+- **Cognito**

-You can still retrieve session cookie and pass to backend like we do [here] (#authenticate-kubeflow-pipeline-using-sdk-inside-cluster)
+To retrieve a session cookie and pass it to the backend, see [Authenticate Kubeflow Pipelines using SDK inside cluster](#authenticate-kubeflow-pipelines-using-sdk-inside-cluster).

-If you are looking for end to end experience, this is working in progress.
-Once [feat(sdk): Enable AWS ALB authentication in KFP SDK Client](https://github.com/kubeflow/pipelines/pull/4182) PR is merged, user can pass Cognito user username and password to authenticate KFP via AWS Application Load Balancer.

 ## S3 Access from Kubeflow Pipelines

-Currently, it's still recommended to use aws credentials or [kube2iam](https://github.com/jtblin/kube2iam) to managed S3 access from Kubeflow Pipelines.
-[IAM Role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) requires applications to use latest AWS SDK to support `assume-web-identity-role`, we are still working on it.
-Track progress in issue [#3405](https://github.com/kubeflow/pipelines/issues/3405)
+It is recommended to use AWS credentials or [kube2iam](https://github.com/jtblin/kube2iam) to manage S3 access for Kubeflow Pipelines.
+[IAM Role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) requires applications to use the latest AWS SDK to support the `assume-web-identity-role`.
+This requirement is in development, and progress can be tracked in the [open GitHub issue](https://github.com/kubeflow/pipelines/issues/3405).

 A Kubernetes Secret is required by Kubeflow Pipelines and applications to access S3.
-Make sure it has S3 read and write access.
+Be sure that the Kubernetes Secret has S3 read and write access.

 ```
 apiVersion: v1